xcore/sc_xtcp/README.rst

 Firmware Overview
 =================

-Multiple threads are used to process IP packets and forward them through a channel to upper layer handlers
+Multiple threads are used to process IP packets and forward them through a channel to upper layer handlers.

+Documentation can be found at http://github.xcore.com/sc_xtcp/index.html

 Known Issues
 ============